5 ArchR workflow and different weight methods

 rownames(GeneExpressionMatrix) <- rowData(GeneExpressionMatrix)$name

-We rename the assay name of the PeakMatrix as counts
+We rename the assay name of the PeakMatrix as counts.

 Transfer embeddings from ArchR project to singleCellExperiment for visualization